clojureman/hotsauce/README.md

 Leiningen will now do all its normal tasks on any project as, *fetching source and resources related to project x and y from the local filesystem*.

-Suddenly the local source it hot!
+Suddenly the local source is hot!

 Start the main projects with your favourite IDE or just lein repl, and you can edit and reload source files from x and y to your